Gilberto Ramírez

-Gilberto Ramírez Sánchez (born 19 June 1991) is a Mexican professional boxer.
-He held the WBO super middleweight title from 2016 to 2019, and is the first boxer from Mexico to win a major world title in that weight class.
-As of November 2022, Ramírez is ranked as the world's third best active light heavyweight by The Ring magazine, the Transnational Boxing Rankings Board, and BoxRec.
+Gilberto Ramírez Sánchez (born 19 June 1991) is a Mexican professional boxer and unified cruiserweight champion who has held the World Boxing Association (WBA) title since March 2024, and the World Boxing Organization (WBO) title since November 2024.
+He is a two division world champion, having previously held the WBO super middleweight title from 2016 to 2019, and is the first boxer from Mexico to win a major world title in those weight classes.